aschultzen/master_thesis/README.md

 NOTE: If the block size of 4M for some reason fails, change it to 1M.
 This will however make the copy process a lot slower.

+If everything went according to plan, you should see a similar message:

+	781+1 records in
+	781+1 records out
+	3276800000 bytes (3,3 GB) copied, 566,728 s, 5,8 MB/s

+Once the SD card is popped into the RASPI, the Ethernet and power cables are connected, you have two options:

+- Connect a monitor to the HDMI port
+- Use SSH and manage it remotely over LAN

+The latter, is usually the easiest.
+The RASPI has DHCP enabled by default, this means it might be a little hassle establishing the address it has been leased by the DHCP controller.
+The subnet i connected mine to, contained 510 hosts, so i used to approach as described under *15.06.2015*.

+Once the IP address has been found, an SSH connection can be made to the device.
+The default login credentials are:

+	Username: pi
+	Password: raspberry

+Raspbian includes a tool to do some rudimentary configuration in a very easy way, it can be launched with:

+	sudo raspi-config

+I chose to expand the filesystem to utilize all the storage space available on the SD card and i also disabled SSH over serial since we are planning to use the serial to control the CSAC later on.